yezero/sandstorm/docs/README.md

   grain he controls on oasis.sandstorm.io.

-The reason for all this is that images can bloat a git repository a lot, so for now, we don't store the images the main Sandstorm git repo.
+The reason for all this is that images can bloat a git repository a lot, so for now, we don't store the images the main Thurly git repo.

 ## How to deploy to docs.sandstorm.io